gvwilson/sdxpy/src/func/index.md

 To make `"call"` work,
-we need to implement [%g scope "scopes" %] so that parameters and variables used in a function don't overwrite those defined outside it.
+we need to implement [%g scope "scopes" %] so that parameters and variables used in a function don't overwrite those defined outside it—in other words, to prevent [%g name_collision "name collision" %].
 When a function is called with one or more expressions as arguments, we will: